This time, let's talk about Six Sigma vs ISO (specifically ISO 9001, or Quality Management Systems, since there are hundreds of ISO standards).

 ROI

-This is where Six Sigma is way ahead than ISO.
-Both programs require significant investments in terms of money, time, and resources, but in Six Sigma, you can get your ROI as fast as you finish your first few projects.
+This is where Lean Six Sigma is way ahead of ISO.
+Both programs require significant investments in terms of money, time, and resources, but in Lean Six Sigma, you can get your ROI as fast as you finish your first few projects.
 Projects produce quantifiable soft & hard savings (affects your P&L), and executives love that.
-This is one main cause why Six Sigma is still widely used today.
+This is one main cause why Lean Six Sigma is still widely used today.

 Critical Success Factors

-Both programs in my opinion, share similar critical success factors: Support from the top management; Competent program manager (Black Belt for Six Sigma, QMR for ISO); Alignment of initiatives to support management strategies; and support from critical mass.
+Both programs, in my opinion, share similar critical success factors: Support from the top management; Competent program manager (Black Belt for Lean Six Sigma, QMR for ISO); Alignment of initiatives to support management strategies; and support from critical mass.